 “For the paperwork.
-You’re the presiding officer, remember.
+You’re the presiding officer.
 We’ll come over and bring you some food.”

 “Can’t someone relieve me for an hour or so?

 “Well, no, I’m afraid not.
-Angus Donald said he’ll drop in to check.
+Rupert Donald said he’ll drop in to check.
 I’m sure he will.
 The presiding officer or their deputy must be there at all times.”

 “And the deputy…”